openethereum/openethereum.github.io/Backing-up-&-Restoring.md

 ##### A single account

-To backup a single account just, open your accounts view, click the account you wish to export, and find the **EXPORT** button.
+To backup a single account, just open your accounts view, click the account you wish to export, and find the **EXPORT** button.

 ![accounts-export-0](images/accounts-export-0.png)
 _Once you enter your passphrase and confirm, the key will be exported and downloaded to your disk._